 Requirement A3 from Part A of the Building Regulations as they apply in England and in Wales is given below.

 "The building shall be constructed so that in the event of an accident the building will not suffer collapse to an extent disproportionate to the cause."

-In England and Wales, the guidance documents are termed Approved Documents and there is one for each part of the Regulations.
+In England and in Wales, the guidance documents are termed Approved Documents and there is one for each part of the Regulations.
 Approved Document A includes guidance on how the key robustness requirement A3 should be applied to different types and sizes of building.